Technical Details (flowlog.c)

 Threads and scheduling (high level)

-Thread usage is intentionally bounded:
+Thread usage is intentionally bounded (SECTION 01 and SECTION 07):

 CPU and memory auto-configuration